Sponsor a species

 • Acknowledgement of your donation in the print and, if relevant, e-book editions of Fungi Down Under 2.
 Your donation will also be acknowledged in the Fungi Down Under Online Field Guide, and in the Fungimap Newsletter.

-• An A4 certificate of appreciation at the time of donation, and also a proof of the A5 page of the species that has been sponsored once the hard copy book is printed (expected to be in 2016).
+• An A4 certificate of appreciation, and also a proof of the A5 page of the species that has been sponsored once the hard copy book is printed (expected to be in 2016).

 • A tax invoice detailing your tax deductible contribution to the Austral Fungi Fund.